rogerdahl/striprouter-cpp/README.md

 Tested on Windows 10 64-bit, Linux Mint 18 64-bit and Raspberry Pi 3 running the PIXEL OS.
 See [Releases](https://github.com/rogerdahl/striprouter/releases) for Windows and Linux binaries.

+If you have any questions, feel free to [create an issue](https://github.com/rogerdahl/ws2812b-neopixel-stuff/issues/new).

 The router is based on a novel search algorithm that combines topological ordering with a genetic algorithm (GA).
 I am calling this algorithm "Topo-GA" and have released it to the public domain.
 See details below.

 Costs can be assigned to resources such as stripboard area and solder points in order to direct the router towards preferred layouts.